IKEA Return Policy: All Your Questions Answered on One Page

 – Custom Countertops: These also cannot be returned.

-– As-is Products: These usually are sold at a discount and hence cannot be returned.
+– As-is Products: These usually are sold at a big discount and hence cannot be returned and are considered Final Sale.

 See Also: Sam’s Club Return Policy: Here’s Exactly How It Works